 The faculty believes that a systematic ongoing evaluation is essential to the development of an educationally sound academic program.
 Methodical evaluation promotes the search for effective, efficient, and innovative approaches to learning and results in the continuing improvement of the educational program.
-It provides a basis for making decisions regarding program modifications and changes, resulting in the continuing improvement of the education are to:
+It provides a basis for making decisions regarding program modifications and changes, resulting in the continuing improvement of the education program.
+The purposes of program evaluation are to: